sam-rossin/ray-tracer/README.md

 * Separate the setup from the other code in a more user friendly matter.
 * Implement more primatives.
 * Support CSG trees to allow for combinations of primatives.
+* Refactor math to always use Matrix objects instead of using a hodge podge of different functions on arrays sometimes.